Currency-One/validators/DOCS.md

 ### Validators.isExpiryDateValid ⇒ <code>boolean</code>
 <p>Check if given expiration date of id card is valid.
 Checks if given date is later or equal to today and
-if given date is smaller than current date plus 100 years</p>
+if given date is smaller than current date plus 100 years.
+Date in format YYYY-MM-DD</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)